 I can imagine wanting to end my life for the first of these reasons or some combination of them all.

-- Advancing age, declining physical and/or mental health and/or increasingly consistent or intense pain;
+- Advancing age with declining physical and/or mental health including:

-- Disillusionment with my fellow Man, and disgust for many of them:
+- Disillusionment with one's fellow Man, and disgust for many of them:

 - For the greedy, who have far more than most and far more than they need but can never have enough;